 She has such a gift for writing and sharing her life with us - with ME - that I never want any of the books to end and I reach for the next book right away.
 I read them over and over and try to pick up any details that I may have missed before.

-I so enjoy how Laura writes these precious family memories for us - including us and letting us see and feel what she remembers that was going on around her.
+We can be so glad that Laura wrote these precious family memories down for us - included us and let us see and feel what she remembered that was going on around her.
 The descriptions are so well written that I feel cold, get the shivers and grab my blanket when she writes about the brutal Prairie winters and having to fight to survive at times while being so afraid and cold.
 I cheer for them when the crops are doing well, I am indignant when one of the townsfolk or a troublemaker passes through the area and starts something, and I cry for them when tragedy strikes as I feel with them as I read.
 I am not just reader - I am there.

 If you have some of these wonderful books, enjoy them and share the wonder of these people (the Ingalls family and their neighbors and friends... in the various places that they lived) and their adventures with your kids and your grand-kids as reading to children is a great way to spend time together.

-Please read about my old, 1825 house and my battle to try to save it here:
+You can read a bit about a local old, 1825 house that's had a similar history of struggles and joys and the battle to try to save it here:

 Old-Fashioned Biscuits - so yummy with real butter !